 Rincewind does this in Interesting Times.
 He runs into a school while being chased, dons a pair of glasses, and then tells his would be captors to get out of the exam he's presiding over.
 They abide.

-William, in The Truth, lampshades this technique when he tells Nobby "Yes, I've been talking to Commander Vimes, and now I would like to see the room where the crime was committed," and thinks that while the implication is that Vimes has given him permission, William has not actually claimed this.
+William, in The Truth, lampshades this technique when he tells Nobby "Yes, I've been talking to Commander Vimes, and now I would like to see the room where the crime was committed," and thinks that while the implication is that Vimes has given him permission, William has not claimed this.

 Nanny Ogg (mentioned above) puts this trope to such effective use that she's an entire intelligence network to herself.
 Where Granny practices stealth by remaining unseen, Nanny prefers to go unnoticed.
 She blends in and convinces everyone she's just a harmless, drunken, and above all common old biddy, and before anyone realizes what they've said, she knows more than Granny would have found out with an hour of bullying.